What Family Restaurants Actually Cost Me as an Autistic Adult

 What After Looks Like

 Majority of the time I'm doing absolutely nothing.
 Either sitting in my room listening to nothing, or brown noise from my headphones, or sobbing for an hour because of how exhausting it was.
+(Especially during moments of which I literally can't find anything to say)

 This feeling doesn't go away for the next day or two before I meaningfully recover—if mental demands significantly lighten up the next couple of days at the bare minimum.